 In the 1980s, as we continued using this portfolio prioritization process in our consulting and performance coaching practice, we added more factors, beyond Urgency and Importance.

 Our Strategic Portfolio Analysis service, with the addition of Break-Even-Time, Linkage to Strategy, and Risk (we balanced Risk/Reward across the portfolio), looked very much like our 1970s solution.
-That 1970s solution made its way into Visicalc in the early 1980s, and today Excel, in our Small Project Guide.
+That 1970s solution made its way into Visicalc in the early 1980s, and still today, we use it in our consulting, via Microsoft Excel.

 There were undoubtedly many portfolio management approaches in use during that early 1970s era, and before.
 Our solution worked well for us then, and continues to work for many others.
 The Bottom Line: You can help to improve the performance of almost any organization.
 In this case, we did so by better managing how we prioritized, staffed, and led, our projects.